Hidden-Histories/Public-Resources/documentation/Tutorial_UnityTransparency.md

 ![RenderingModeFade](images/UsingPorpoise_UnityTransparency1.png)

 .

-## How to create a cutout image in Unity, and use it in porPOIse
+## How to create a prefab with a cutout image in Unity, and use it in porPOIse

 ![Kini asset](images/Kini_cutout390x512.png)

-Kini cutout .png asset:
+###Download Kini cutout .png asset:
 - We will use the cutout image of King Ludwig II of Bavaria, affectionately called "the Kini" by his subjects.
-- You can download the image here: http://www.arpoise.com/images/Kini_cutout390x512.png In the browser the background will look white, but it is in fact transparent.
+- You can download the image here: http://www.arpoise.com/images/Kini_cutout390x512.png.
+In the browser the background will look white, but it is in fact transparent.

-- The image is 390x512 pixels, but it is best to only use square images that are a power of 2, e.g. 256x256, 512x512, 1024x1024, etc. So resize the image in Photoshop:
+###Resize the image in Photoshop to a power of 2:
-  -
+- The image is 390x512 pixels, but it is best to only use square images that are a power of 2, e.g. 256x256, 512x512, 1024x1024, etc.

 In Unity:
 - Create a Quad 3D GameObject and name it "Kini."